siberianfox/tinygwiki/TinyG-Homing.md

 	**$ASN** | A Minimum Switch Mode | 0=disabled
 	**$ASX** | A Maximum Switch Mode | 0=disabled

-Modes:
-* 0=Disabled - Switch closures will have no effect.
-Unused switch pins must be disabled.
-* 1=Homing-only - Switch is active during homing but has no effect otherwise
-* 2=Limits-only - Switch is not active in homing but will act as a kill switch during normal operation.
-* 3=Homing-and-limits - Switch is active during homing and acts as kill switch during normal operation.
+**IMPORTANT**

-It is important to configure all switch pins (all 8) even if you are not using them.
+* It is important to configure all switch pins (all 8) even if you are not using them.
 Configure all unused switches as Disabled.
 Otherwise NC configurations will not work.

-An axis should only be configured for one homing switch - it should not have two.
+* An axis should only be configured for one homing switch - it should not have two.
 The homing switch position (min or max) may be configured as homing-only or homing-and-limit.
 If there is a second switch on the opposite end it should be either disabled or configured as limit-only.

 ## Homing Configuration Settings